shreyasun/leb-cd-analysis/README.md

 ### Available Data

 The data for LEB's and CD's comes from the World Bank Open Data, a database that provides free open-source datasets related to global development.
 Specifically, I utilized [Life expectancy at birth, total (years)](https://data.worldbank.org/indicator/SP.DYN.LE00.IN) and [Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions (% of total)](https://data.worldbank.org/indicator/SH.DTH.COMM.ZS) datasets for this project.
-The available data in both datasets are only for the years 2000, 2010, 2015, and 2019.
+The columns in both datasets are: `Country Name`, and years from 1960-2019; however, most of the columns did not have data, so I removed those column.
+The datasets now only include the columns `2000`,	`2010`,	`2015`,	and `2019`.

+I cleaned the datasets by removing rows where the `Country Name` was a continent, region of multiple countries, territory, or otherwise not included in the list of 197 [United Nations's member states](https://www.un.org/en/about-us/member-states).
+In addition, I also removed rows of countries where there were no data for any of the years.
+* [Life expectancy at birth, total (years)](https://data.worldbank.org/indicator/SP.DYN.LE00.IN): Andorra, ... did not have any data.

 ### Data Exploration